fishslips/TimSeverance/docs/Academic/CS-2300/Week 9.md

 A function must call itself
 A function must have a base case, or a way of stopping calling itself A function must move towards the base case

+### Induction with Recurrence Relation
+We can look at recursion as either a current step and a next step, or a current step and previous step.
+In a recurrence relation that relies on information from a previous step, n and n-1, we can instead refer to these as k+1 and k.
+We're just adding 1 to both n and n-1, but using k to represent this paradigm shift.

+### Strong Induction

+Base Case shows that S(n) is true for n = a through b

+Inductive Step  shows that S(j) is true for all values of j in the range from a through some int >= b and then proves the theorem for k+1